 If you do want a traditional tough Huli Huli chicken jerky from your air fryer, thin slice the chicken breast along the muscle fibers.

 Add the sliced chicken breast to the Ziploc bag with the marinade.
 Zip the bag closed and shake/massage the marinade evenly around each slice.
 Push all of the air of the bag, zip it closed and marinate in the fridge for 1-4 hours.
 The longer you wait, the stronger the Huli Huli jerky!
 Because of the apple cider vinegar, we do not need to marinate any longer than 4 hours.
 I normally marinate 4 hours.

 Fold 4 or 5 paper towels to cover a plate.
 Use tongs to pull each chicken slice out of the bag.
-Let as much of the marinade drip back into the bag and lay each slice on the paper towel to drip dry.
+Let as much of the marinade drip back into the bag and lay each slice on the paper towel to dry for a few minutes.

 Slide as many marinated chicken pieces onto the skewer leaving about 1/2 inch between each piece to let hot air to move around them.
 I put 4 or 5 on each skewer with each slice of chicken around 1/4 to 1/2 inch thick.

 Slide each skewer full of marinated Huli Huli chicken into the air fryer basket air vents until the skewer feels solid.
 The chicken slices can lay on the basket bottom as long as they aren’t crowded.

 Air Fry the Huli Huli Chicken at 170°F (the lowest temperature my air fryer can go) for 2 hours.
 My air fryer timer only goes to 60 minutes so I run it twice, 2 hours total.

 The rule of thumb is you want the jerky to bend in half without breaking.
 This will be true if you cut your chicken breast along the muscle fibers.
 If you cut your chicken breast against the muscle fibers, the chicken will break between each fiber when that piece is bent in half.